 That’s because there are a heck of a lot more 401(k) and IRA investors out there than day traders, and that’s who the big guys cater to.
 Consider Fidelity, which offers a host of its own mutual funds as ETFs to investors with zero transactions costs — a great way to save if you’re just building a diversified buy-and-hold portfolio.
 Unfortunately, if you want to be active and have flexibility outside the Fidelity universe, it’ll cost you.

-I ran the numbers for a dozen brokerage platforms, from legacy names like Charles Schwab to low-cost upstarts like Robinhood to traditional discount online brokers like Scottrade.
-I ignored the super-premium VIP perks, but did presume a minimum account balance of at least $10,000.
-I also presumed activity of 100–200 trades a month — that’s five to ten each trading day.
-I didn’t want to overestimate and presume you’d get volume discounts, but honestly if you’re not trading actively every single day then you shouldn’t be using the term “day trader” to describe yourself.
+We ran the numbers for a dozen brokerage platforms, from legacy names like Charles Schwab to low-cost upstarts like Robinhood to traditional discount online brokers.
+We ignored the super-premium VIP perks, but did presume a minimum account balance of at least $10,000.
+We also presumed activity of 100 to 200 trades a month — that’s five to 10 each trading day.
+Don’t overestimate and presume you’ll get volume discounts; but honestly if you’re not trading actively every single day then you shouldn’t be using the term “day trader” to describe yourself.

-Then I dug into the value each platform provided beyond the simple ability to trade.
-After cutting the most expensive half of the group based on the trading cost alone, I downloaded platform trials, read fine print about tools and data, and even trolled trading websites to find out what traders are saying about these platforms.
+Then we dug into the value each platform provided beyond the simple ability to trade.
+After cutting the most expensive half of the group based on the trading cost alone, we downloaded platform trials, read fine print about tools and data, and even trolled trading websites to find out what traders are saying about these platforms.

 Analysis of the Best Day Trading Platforms

-I was honestly blown away by this feature.
-On Lightspeed’s higher-end software (including Lightspeed Trader, which I experimented with in a trial and liked a lot) you can automate specific trading strategies that normally involve manual entry by mapping your keyboard.
+Hot Keys: This feature is pretty mind blowing: On Lightspeed’s higher-end software (including Lightspeed Trader) you can automate specific trading strategies that normally involve manual entry by mapping your keyboard.
 You can even map multiple orders for the same stock — so one key buys 1,000 new shares of Tesla while another sells 100 shares you already own.
 This is a must-have for serious day traders.

-You can experience a trial version of Lightspeed’s various trading platforms simply by providing an email address and following the instructions you receive.
+Free Demos: You can experience a trial version of Lightspeed’s various trading platforms simply by providing an email address and following the instructions you receive.
 Many premium tools don’t allow that kind of no-obligation access.
-Scottrade only provides screenshots of how its tools work.
-Charles Schwab does a bit better with videos of the tools at work in its e-mail-required “Guest Pass,” but to actually get your hands dirty with Charles Schwab, they want a Social Security number and other personal finance info.
-Not with Lightspeed.
+Some sites only provide screenshots of how their tools work.
+Charles Schwab does a bit better with videos of the tools at work in its e-mail-required “Guest Pass.”
+However, to actually get your hands dirty with Charles Schwab, they want a Social Security number and other personal finance info.
+This is not the case with Lightspeed.

-Lightspeed’s customization is awesome, but it comes at a price and with a structure you may not be used to.
-Most noteworthy is the maintenance fee for access to its higher-level trading platforms I recommend for the outstanding features like after-hours trading and order customization.
-If you’re an active trader then the software pays for itself, but it’s worth pointing out the platforms run $1,200–$3,300 annually.
+Platform Fees: Lightspeed’s customization is awesome, but it comes at a price and with a structure you may not be used to.
+Most noteworthy is the maintenance fee for access to its higher-level trading platforms for the outstanding features like after-hours trading and order customization.
+If you’re an active trader, then the software pays for itself.
+But it’s worth pointing out the platforms run $1,200–$3,300 annually.
 Because of this, you need to know your tendencies and try out a demo before committing.